-(1) This part imposes duty ("credit business duty") on credit transactions.
+(1) This chapter imposes duty (credit business duty) on credit transactions.

-Exemptions for credit business duty are dealt with in division 5.
+Exemptions for credit business duty are dealt with in part 5.
 Also, other exemptions are dealt with in chapter 10, part 4.

 (2) Credit business duty is imposed on the credit amount for a credit transaction.